 1/4 teaspoon bicarb soda

 Preheat the camp oven to 160 degrees C (325 degrees F).
-Line a 20cm (8-inch) deep-sided cake tin with baking paper.
+Line and butter a 23cm (9-inch) round cake tin with baking paper.

 Place the dried fruit, brown sugar, butter, and crushed pineapple (including the juice) in a pot.
 Bring to a boil then simmer for 5 minutes.
-Let the mixture cool.
+Let the mixture cool, about 20 minutes.

 Sift the flours, mixed spice and bicarb soda together, then fold into the fruit mixture.

-When well combined, pour the fruitcake batter into the prepared tin.
+When well combined, pour the fruitcake batter into the prepared cake tin.